idaocracy/NaninovelPostProcess/README.md

 ### New Version (V2)
 Installation
 1. In Unity's Package Manager, click the plus sign and navigate to *Add package from git URL...*.
 If you don't have git installed, install it and restart the computer.
-2. Type in https://github.com/idaocracy/NaninovelPostProcess.git and it should install automatically. **For 1.20 users, type in https://github.com/idaocracy/NaninovelSceneAssistant.git#1.20 instead.**
+2. Type in https://github.com/idaocracy/NaninovelPostProcess.git and it should install automatically. **For 1.20 users, type in https://github.com/idaocracy/NaninovelPostProcess.git#1.20 instead.**
-3. Follow step 3 and onwards in the old installation instructions.
+3. Follow step 3 and onwards in the old installation instructions. **For 1.20 users, start from step 4.**

 **NOTE**: In case you want to make changes to the default settings of an effect prefab, make a copy of it and assign it to the Spawn resources instead.